 How to Send a File to Another Device Using Bluetooth in Windows 11

-This process is particularly useful for quickly sharing small to medium-sized files without needing cables or an internet connection.
-For instance, sending a picture from your Windows 11 laptop to your Android phone takes only a few clicks.
+This is a quick way to move small to medium-sized files, for example, sending a picture from your Windows 11 laptop to your Android phone in just a few steps.

 Enable Bluetooth on both devices, pair them, then go to Settings > Bluetooth & devices > Send or receive files via Bluetooth.
 Select “Send files,” choose your paired device, browse for your file, and click “Next.